1861 - 1994

 You might not expect...

-The hospital was designed on the principle that people were "curable sufferers."
+From its inception as Bristol Lunatic Asylum the hospital was designed on the principle that people were "curable sufferers."
 Our collection illustrates how the Victorian county asylums were designed to support the mentally ill by providing a safe place.
-The treatment focused on providing a good diet, frequent exercise, a purpose in life through occupation, sleep, rest, and an environment that could lift a person’s spirits.